Road humps (sleeping policemen) and 'speed visor' technology.

-Not surprisingly, seeing which way the wind was blowing, Councillor 'lunatic' Hughes (under whose expert guidance the Manstone humps were first installed) is now firmly of the opinion that they should go!
+Not surprisingly, seeing which way the wind was blowing, Councillor 'lunatic' Hughes (under whose expert guidance the Manstone humps were first installed) was then firmly of the opinion that they should go!
 Another local 'high profile' local councillor (Graham Liverton) who has never had much time for Hughes is (predictably) standing on his soapbox and criticising the original scheme.
 And all this charade of public administration is being undertaken within the newly revamped offices of Sidmouth Town Council where £200,000 of public money was spent updating a hugely energy inefficient old building that arguably should have been knocked down an an energy efficient new building constructed in its place - and probably for less money.
 The opportunity should also have been taken to trim Sidmouth Town Council down to size.

 But on with the story of the humps!

 As reported in the local Sidmouth Herald in late November 2007, the Manstone humps were reported to be amongst the worst in the UK.
 It would be amusing if it were not all so expensive in terms of both public money and in damage to private vehicles.